However, St Christopher's school is also fortunate to have some

 Each pupil at St Christopher's is assigned to

-a "form" group, each with
+a "form" group, each with its own designated

 "form teacher".
 This member of staff takes a